 - List in ONE sentence any special areas of CS research or interest that you have.

-- Upload into the Professional Development area of your application any supporting documents (except transcripts, which should be uploaded into the Academic History area).
+- SHOULD upload into the Professional Development area of your application any supporting documents (except transcripts, which should be uploaded into the Academic History area).

 What you should ask the writers of your Recommendation Letters to address in their letters:

-- Do NOT have work peers, spouses, in-laws, siblings, parents, children, religious leaders, friends, etc. write recommendation letters –those letters are ignored!
+- Do NOT have work peers, spouses, in-laws, siblings (twins or otherwise!), parents, children, religious leaders, friends, etc. write recommendation letters –those letters are ignored!

 - Your personal characteristics (e.g., being punctual to work, “thirsting” for knowledge, great team player, leadership skills, etc.) are NOT important.
 What is?
 Your technical skills as related to CS!